 There is probably no more controversial punctuation mark than the comma.

-Have three editors tackle a paragraph that is devoid of commas, and you will probably end up with three pieces of text in which commas are used very differently.
+Give three editors the same paragraph, tell them to add commas, and you will end up with three paragraphs in which the commas are all used differently.

 1. Use a comma after opening dependent clauses or long adverbial phrases.

-However, a comma is not needed if the introductory phrase is short, such as in this case: “In some patients the medication causes sleepiness.”
+However, a comma is not needed if the introductory phrase is short, such as in this case: “In certain cases we’ll make an exception.”

 2. Use a comma to avoid ambiguous or awkward word placement.